 10. Cart Noodles

-Although Cart noodles and Rickshaw noodles have a few similarities, they are different food.
-Cart noodles have become a cultural food icon on Hong Kong streets after the habitants moved to mainland China in the 1950s.
+Although Cart noodles and Rickshaw noodles have a few similarities, they are different foods.
+Cart noodles have become a cultural icon on Hong Kong streets after the habitants moved to mainland China in the 1950s.

 Once upon a time, it was not hard to order a bowl of Cart noodles from hawkers.
 However, time flies and this scenery has vanished to make room for restaurants.
 Not only Hong Kong, but the Macau people also love this food.